Bridal Veil Falls (Telluride): Description

 Bridal Veil Falls are a two-pronged waterfall.
 The area around Bridal Veil Falls is subject to avalanche and controlled shelling to create controlled slides is an event popular with spectators and photographers.
 Reaching the top of the falls in winter can be a precarious venture, even for the experienced family that lives there.

 A hiking trail continues on past the falls to mountain meadows and mountain lakes above 10000 ft.

 Bridal Veil Creek arises near Lewis Lake, flows north and over the falls, then joins other creeks to form the San Miguel River (Colorado) which flows west through Telluride.

 History

+Ice climbing

-In 1978, Jeff Lowe and Mike Wiess became the first to summit the falls, the effort having been broadcast on ABC’s Wide World of Sports.
+In 1978, Jeff Lowe and Mike Wiess became the first ice climbers to summit the falls, their effort having been broadcast on ABC's Wide World of Sports.

 The falls were opened briefly in the 1990s to ice climbers, but the area is private property so climbing has been legally prohibited since.
 Referred to as a "mega classic" and "the most difficult waterfall ice climb in North America", some climbers have trespassed to take a crack at the imposing and dangerous climb, but a land purchase proposal and an insurance deal may change the situation.
 Climbers were excited by the proposal in 2008 that would reopen the falls to climbers.